Updated on by Hayley Brown

 - Who is the audience? (internal developers or external consumers)

 - How can the audience’s needs be incorporated into the API?

-- What are the APIs expectations in regards to performance, response times, and data protection?
+- What are the API’s expectations in regard to performance, response times, and data protection?

-- What needs to be addressed in regards to API security?
+- What needs to be addressed in regard to API security?

 Design your API

 Then the design phase of the API is to determine how it will look, as well as processes to make the API easy to understand for users.
 Creating a user name and description is beneficial.
 As mentioned by AWS, a hosting service, “users of public APIs are usually developers, so it is important to build APIs that are simple and intuitive for them.”

 Stoplight mentions that it is useful to create wireframes of how the API will be used client-side, which helps guide developers in setting up the API.
 As well as taking steps to ensure the API is designed with integration and scalability in mind for future growth and development.

 A developer portal is a useful resource when promoting your API so it is worth spending some time designing how you want that to look, as well as writing your APIs documentation as you go.